 Effective for construction projects beginning on or after April 1, 2013, North Carolina law requires appointment of a lien agent.
 Contractors and subcontractors can then give notice they are working on the project.
 Appointments are not required for (1) improvements under $30,000 or (2) to the owner's existing residence or (3) for public building projects.
 Our office will require the lien agent designation before a permit will be released for commencement of construction, including stand alone permits.
 You may visit the website LiensNC.com for additional information and a step-by-step guide to completing the designation process online.

-Simple projects, such as small plumbing, electrical or mechanical (HVAC) projects that do not require plans but require a permit, can often be issued the same day they are requested.
+Permits for minor residential installations are referred to as Stand Alone Trade Permits.
+If an installation requires more than one type of installation, it is referred to as a Multi-Trade permit.
+Plumbing, electrical or mechanical (HVAC) projects that do not require plans but require a permit, can often be issued the same day they are requested.
 Projects in this category include installing a new electrical circuit, placing a heating system or adding or replacing a water heater.
-Licensed contractors may fax their stand alone permit application to (828) 259-5676 or email to PACStandalones@ashevillenc.gov.
+Licensed contractors are encouraged to use the Development, Permit, & Inspection Portal to apply for these permits.
+Permits are issued at application when using the portal.
+Applications may also be emailed to firstname.lastname@example.org or faxed to (828) 259-5676.

 Small Project Permits